Historic Recordings Revitalize Language For Passamaquoddy Tribal Members

 "It's language"

 The story behind these recordings goes back to 1890, when an anthropologist named Walter Jesse Fewkes took a research trip to Calais, Maine.
-He borrowed an early audio recording device: a phonograph from Thomas Edison that recorded sounds on large, wax cylinders — about two-and-a-half to three minutes each.
+He borrowed an early audio recording device: a phonograph from Thomas Edison that recorded sounds on large, wax cylinders — about 2 1/2 to three minutes each.

-"So this was the first time they took this big piece of equipment and modernized it so he could use it outside," says Donald Soctomah, the Passmaquoddy Tribal Historic Preservation Officer.
+"So this was the first time they took this big piece of equipment and modernized it so he could use it outside," says Donald Soctomah, the Passamaquoddy tribal historic preservation officer.

 In March of that year, Fewkes visited Calais, phonograph in hand, and met with three Passamaquoddy representatives.